laforetmoreno/countries-app/README.md

 # Countries app

-## Hello visitor, welcome to the Countrie App
-## AHere you can see the curiosities of the countries around the world, so enjoy!
+- Hello visitor, welcome to the Countrie App.
+AHere you can see the curiosities of the countries around the world, so enjoy!

 ## Dependencies